-It is important to arrive for class on time and stay until the end of class to avoid disruption of others' learning experience and out of respect for the students, guests, and faculty.
-If tardiness or early departure is unavoidable, written or phone communication to the course coordinator should be made as soon as safely or reasonably possible.
-Excessive unexcused lateness and/or early departures are considered unprofessional conduct.
-Thus, an unexcused tardy will be considered an unexcused absence and will result in penalties as described below.
+The DPT Program requires regular and punctual attendance at all course sessions and program-related activities.
+Each student bears the responsibility to be aware of and comply with attendance and punctuality requirements.
+It is important that students arrive for class on time and stay until the end of class to avoid disruption of others' learning experience and out of respect for classmates, faculty, and guests.
+If tardiness or early departure is unavoidable, communication with the course coordinator should be made as soon as safely or reasonably possible.
+Unexcused lateness and/or early departures are considered unprofessional conduct and are subject to disciplinary actions outlined in the Professional Behavior Violations policy.